 For overseas students: Please try your best to book tickets that allow for full refund cancellation or flexible amendments.
 Please note that the above are all provisional dates, subject to revision.
 Please do not book non-refundable or non-changeable air tickets based on these dates until dates are confirmed.
 You should do the same when you make provisional bookings for December and June.
-We require you to plan to leave provisionally on 17th December 2023 for the winter break and at the end of the academic year.
-Once you have confirmed your flight to Hong Kong, let the College know your flight number and arrival time by filling in the Arrival Details Form so we can arrange for any quarantine reservations.
+We require you to plan to leave provisionally on 20th December 2025 for the winter break and at the end of the academic year.
+Once you have confirmed your flight to Hong Kong, let the College know your flight number and arrival time by filling in the Arrival Details Form.